 Make sure you clean one piece at a time because once it cools and dries the paint won’t be easy to remove anymore.
 Make sure to dispose of the water and paint residue safely since it likely contains lead paint.

 When you’re done scrubbing, wait for the hardware to cool and finish polishing the hardware with some 0000 steel wool.
-Add a couple coats of spray lacquer and you’re ready to reinstall the hardware.
+Give it a good wipe down and add a couple coats of spray lacquer and you’re ready to reinstall your new old hardware.